Code of Ethics

 Members of the BCSSA shall:

-Exemplify the highest standards of personal integrity in their relations with students, parents, teachers, colleagues, board members and the public.
+- Exemplify the highest standards of personal integrity in their relations with students, parents, guardians, caregivers, teachers, colleagues, board members, Rights Holders and the public.

-Show respect to colleagues and not knowingly, by work or deed, undermine a colleague or cause him/her to suffer professional disrespect.
+- Show respect to colleagues and not engage in behavaior that the person knew or reasonably ought to have known, would undermine a colleague or cause them to suffer professional disrespect.

 - Develop and sustain a professional climate that promotes the effectiveness and the creative capabilities of all personnel.